 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
-Failure to deal with Repairs or replacement No immediate action or repair them may cause problems to other parts of the property or cause requiring future attention, is needed. a safety hazard.
+Failure to deal with them may cause problems to other parts of the property or cause Repairs or replacement requiring future attention, No immediate action or repair is needed. a safety hazard.
 Estimates for repairs or replacement are needed but estimates are still now. advised.

-Structur ructural movement
+Structu Structural movement

 Repair category 1

 Notes There is evidence of settlement in the building noted both internally and externally but this is not inconsistent with a property of this age and type and on the basis of a single inspection appears to be longstanding.

-Dampne ess, rot and infestation
+Dampn ess, rot and infestation

 Repair category 1

 Notes Damp meter readings were taken at random in accessible areas throughout the property.
 Damp meter readings were found to be within an acceptable level.

-Chimney / stacks
+Chimne y stacks

-Repair category N/A
+Repair category 2

-Notes N/A
+Notes Weathering was noted to the chimney stacks.
+It should appreciated that they are of an age where on-going maintenance will be required, particularly to flashing details to ensure water tightness.

 Roofing including roof space

-Repair category 1
+Repair category 2

-Notes The roof was noted to be in fair order commensurate with the age and type.
-A few lifted tiles noted.
-We have been advised that repairs are in hand and that the roof was replaced in 2023.
+Notes We note the property has recently been re-roofed with a concrete tile finish.
 All relevant documentation should be obtained.

-444 Rainwater fittings

-Repair catego ory 1

-Notes At the time of our inspection there was no evidence of damp staining/water staining on wall surfaces which would indicate leakage.
-It should be noted that it was not raining at the time of our inspection.

-Main wa alls

-Repair catego ory 1

-Notes The main outer walls of the property generally appeared in fair order consistent with age.

-Window Windows, external doors and joinery

-Repair catego ory 2

-Notes The double glazed units are showing signs of wear and tear with a cracked pane noted within the shower room.
-Some failed seals noted causing condensation between the panes.
+It should be appreciated that older aspects of the roof namely timber trusses and sarking may require repairs as part of an ongoing maintenance programme.
+4.44 Rainwa ater fittings Repair categ ory 2 Notes Attention is required to areas of the rainwater goods system where deterioration has occurred.
+Main w alls Repair categ ory 2 Notes The external render is defective in places with cracked and boss sections being evident.
+Windov ows, external doors and joinery Repair categ ory 2 Notes The double glazed units are showing signs of general wear and tear.
 Windows/doors can be problematic and over time the operation of the windows/doors can be affected and opening mechanisms damaged.
-It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme., Double glazed windows may be prone to misting/interstitial condensation which can be more evident and can change in certain temperatures/weather conditions.

-Externa I decorations

-Repair catego ory 1

-Notes The external decorations are generally in adequate order.
+It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.
+Double glazed windows may be prone to misting/interstitial condensation which can be more evident and can change in certain temperatures/weather conditions.
+Externa I decorations Repair categ ory 1 Notes The external decorations are generally in adequate order.
 Regular repainting will be required if these areas are to be maintained in satisfactory condition.

-36 Crosbie Drive D DA0.001 Page 10 of 25
+35 Renshaw Roa d Bishopton PA7 5HN Page 10 of 25